 programming language to use in DrScheme:

-Click the triangle next to "PLT" (or double-click PLT itself) so as to expose more options listed under it and click the "Textual" option under "PLT" to select it.
+Click on "PLT" so as to expose more options listed under it and click the "Textual" option under "PLT" to select it.

 Lastly, click ok.
 In the main DrScheme window, click on the Run button to install the chosen language.

 You will type your programs into the upper half of the DrScheme window (called the definition window) and you will interact with DrScheme in the lower half (called the interaction window).

 Now you are ready to start doing real work.
 In the interaction window, type the following Scheme expression: (and press enter).

 (+ 5 5)Scheme evaluates the expression and prints its value: